git pre-commit Hooks for Python

 # file: $PROJ/.pre-commit-config.yaml # repos: - repo: https://github.com/pre-commit/pre-commit-hooks rev: v2.0.0 hooks: - id: flake8

-where the repository is that contains the implementations
+This config tells pre-commit where the repository is that contains the implementations

 are for the hooks to be run, as well as the version of the repository to use.
 The first

-time that a hook is run, pre-commit
+time that a hook is run, pre-commit will download the hook's implementation from the

 repository.
-In this config, I tell it to run a single hook: flake8
+In this config, I tell it to run a single hook: flake8.

-and stage a python file from $PROJ/app
+Initialize a git repo in $PROJ and stage a python file from $PROJ/app.

-One can now test that pre-commit
+One can now test that pre-commit is running flake8 on staged files via pre-commit

-.
+run -v.
 You should see output as to whether or not the staged file passed PEP 8.
 This

-, but it's a easy way to ensure that things are
+is not the normal way to use pre-commit, but it's a easy way to ensure that things are

 properly configured.

-The normal way to 'use' pre-commit
+The normal way to 'use' pre-commit is to simply run git commit.
+If the specified

 hooks pass, the commit procedes normally.
 If a hook fails, an error message is printed